isabella232/limitless-flows-blueprint/blueprint/index.md

 An Architect Flow is needed to send a customer question (from an incoming message) to Limitless.
 This blueprint contains the following flows:

-- **Open messaging** - use this to connect Limitless to your open messaging channels
+- **Open messaging** - to connect Limitless to your open messaging channels
-- **Chat** - use this to connect Limitless to your web chat channels (note: This flow is compatible with web chat v1.1 & web chat v2)
+- **Chat** - to connect Limitless to your web chat channels (note: This flow is compatible with web chat v1.1 & web chat v2)
-- **Email** - use this to connect Limitless to your email channels
+- **Email** - to connect Limitless to your email channels

 You can import these flows from the "Architect Flows" GUI.
 Learn more about importing Architect Flows here: <https://help.mypurecloud.com/articles/import-export-call-flow/>
 ### **Flow Variables**